dividuum/info-beamer/doc/developer.md

    where is no need to include a C-version (unless speed prohibits a Lua solution).

- * Keep is small.
+ * Keep it small.
 XXX is a simple self-contained binary.
 It shouldn't depend on files somewhere in the filesystem.
 Keep XXX portable.

  * Keep it robust.
 XXX tries to provide a crash free environment.
 It